mollie/laravel-mollie/README.md

 }
 ```

+Laravel 5.5+ will use the auto-discovery function.

-Register the service provider by adding it to the `providers` key in `config/app.php`.
+In Laravel 5.4 (or if you are not using auto-discovery) register the service provider by adding it to the `providers` key in `config/app.php`.
 Also register the facade by adding it to the `aliases` key in `config/app.php`.

 ```php
 'providers' => [